smart-edge-open/specs/doc/building-blocks/enhanced-platform-awareness/openness-dedicated-core.md

 No setup needed.

 ### CPU Manager QoS classes
-Kubernetes CPU Manager deines three quality of service classes for PODs.
+Kubernetes CPU Manager defines three quality of service classes for PODs.
 - Best effort
-  `Besteffort` QoS class is assigned to PODs which do not define any memory and CPU limits and requests.
+  `BestEffort` QoS class is assigned to PODs which do not define any memory and CPU limits and requests.
 PODs from this QoC class run in the shared pool
 - Burstable
   `Bustrable` QoS class is assigned to PODS which define memory or CPU limits and requests which do not match.
 PODs from `Bustrable` QoS class run in the shared pool.
 - Guaranteed
-  `Guaranteed` QosC class is assigned to PODs which define memory and CPU limits and requests and those two values are equal.
+  `Guaranteed` QoS class is assigned to PODs which define memory and CPU limits and requests and those two values are equal.
 The values set to CPU limits and request have to be integral, factional CPU specified caused the POD to be run on the shared pool.

 ### POD definitions
 POD defined without any constraints.
 This will ne assigned `BestEffort` QoS class and will run on shared poll.